 What to Serve With Beef Bourguignon

 - If you don’t add potatoes to the stew, you can serve this over garlic mashed potatoes or homemade egg noodles.

 - Beef Bourguignon pairs well with more elegant side dishes like roasted asparagus with tarragon vinaigrette or sauteed brussel sprouts.

-- Definitely perfect with a side of homemade French bread.
+- Definitely perfect with a side of homemade French bread or cheese puffs.

 Did your family love this Beef Bourguignon?
 Be sure to leave a rating and a comment below!

 Beef Bourguignon Recipe